jmrphy/media_civil_war/media_civil_war.md

     calculus of insurgents and leave the calculus of incumbents to future research.

-[^6]: While these technologies are equally subject to economies of scale
+[^7]: While these technologies are equally subject to economies of scale
     in their "symbolic"" production (each additional message communicated decreases the cost of convincing another person of the message), here I refer to traditional or material economies of scale in the concrete production processes.

-[^7]: The violin plot is a simple graphical device similar to the
+[^8]: The violin plot is a simple graphical device similar to the
     traditional boxplot but with a density trace [@Kastellec:2007ha; @Hintze:1998fu].

-[^8]: The model was estimated using the function *gam* in the *mgcv*
+[^9]: The model was estimated using the function *gam* in the *mgcv*
     package for R.

-[^9]: See online appendix for full results.
+[^10]: See Supplementary Information for full results.

-[^10]: Traditional logistic regression estimated by maximum-likelihood
+[^11]: Traditional logistic regression estimated by maximum-likelihood
     would likely underestimate the probability of civil war onsets because civil wars begin in relatively very few country-years.
 There are 114 (2.01%) onsets in the full sample and 53 (3.36%) in the subset of low-MDI country-years.

-[^11]: For continuous independent variables, the coefficient indicates
+[^12]: For continuous independent variables, the coefficient indicates
     the change in log-odds of a civil war beginning due to a two standard deviation increase from the mean of the independent variable; for dichotomous variables, the coefficient reflects the